nathanlong/dotfiles/readme.md

 Note: If you move the repo from `~/.dotfiles` you will need to change the file sourcing in `.bash_profile`.

-## Secret Places For All Your Secrets

-Need to add machine specific settings?
-I know I do.
-So there are a few places I source for extra settings:

-**For vim:**

-    ~/.vimsecrets

-Mostly this will contain file path references for plugins, but could contain any extra settings that shouldn't go under version control.
+## Local Overrides

+For quick settings, or environment specific settings use the following files, all are sourced by default.

+Bash = `~/.extra`
+Vim = `~/.vimrc.local`
+Git = `~/.gitconfig.local`

-The `coupler.sh` will create a blank `.vimsecret` by default so that Vim doesn't yell when it doesn't see it.
+Note: The `coupler.sh` will create a blank `.vimsecret` by default so that Vim doesn't yell when it doesn't see it.

-**For bash:**

-    ~/.extra

-Anything here will be sourced by `.bash_profile` after the defaults.

-**For git:**

-    ~/.gitsecrets

-Anything here will be sourced by `.gitconfig`.
-(Requires git version 1.7.10+).

-Note: I use the git credential checker that stores your github info in the osx keychain when using the https protocol.
-Visit the github help pages to make sure you're set up for that.
-Check for it on your machine by running:

-    git credential-osxkeychain

-If that comes back with an error, you need to install the credential checker!

 ## OSX Defaults

-When setting up a new machine, run:
+When setting up a new machine, cd into the dotfiles repo and run:

     ./.osx

 This will set up some system defaults.
 For many more options check out Mathias Bynens's [.osx file](https://github.com/mathiasbynens/dotfiles/blob/master/.osx).

-## Additional Files for Vim
+## Extra Folders and Bookmarks for Vim

-I keep Vim's persistent undo and plugin support files in a directory called `tmp` that sits inside the `.vim` directory.
-The included `coupler.sh` will create this directory for you.
+I keep Vim's persistent undo and plugin support files in a directory called `tmp` that sits inside the `.vim` directory. `coupler.sh` will create this directory for you.

-I also keep a file called `vimbookmarks` in that directory that allows me to quickly navigate to projects and edit them on the fly.
+I also keep a file called `vimbookmarks` in that directory that allows me to quickly navigate to projects.
 I use the leader key plus a number to store my current project directories.
 Something like:

     map <leader>1 :cd /path/to/directory1/<cr>
     map <leader>2 :cd /path/to/directory2/<cr>

-I also map quick editing shortcuts to the file, so I can change bookmarks when I need to.
+I also map quick editing shortcuts to the file, so I can change bookmarks quickly when I need to.

     map <leader>9 :15sp ~/.vim/tmp/vimbookmarks<cr>

-Not pretty, but it works!

-## A Note on Updating Vim Submodules
+## A Note on Updating Submodules

-So far it seems that cloning this repo will create detached heads for all submodules (does not check out a branch, just floats at a specific commit).
+It seems that cloning this repo will create detached heads for all submodules (does not check out a branch, just floats at a specific commit).
 If that's ok, then just leave it as is.

 But, if you'd like to continually update your submodules run: